+Google Sheets has a number of different ways in which you can visualize and easily analyze your data.
+One of these ways is a heat map.
 A heat map is a good visual analysis layer to add to your data set to get some insights quickly.

 Below is an example of a Heat Map in Google Sheets, where a gradient of colors is used.
 Cells that contain values that are lower as compared to the data set are colored red, and the ones that are higher are colored green.

-Now let’s see how to create heat maps in Google Sheets using some examples.
+Now let’s see how to create heatmaps in Google Sheets using some examples.

-Creating a Heat Map in Google Sheets (Gradient)
+How to Create a Heat Map in Google Sheets (Gradient)

 - Select the cells for which you want to create the heat map.